TheAllenChou/units/README.md

 ## Units

 Units is an experimental library that provides macros to define custom unit types with custom literals that enforce dimensional correctness.
-Basic unit types can be further combined to define derived unit types using mathematical relationships, including division and multiplication (more relationships are WIP).
+Basic unit types can be further combined to define derived unit types using mathematical relationships, including division and multiplication.

 Enforcing dimensional correctness could help catch logical erros, such as assigning a product of acceleration (lengths per time squared) and duration (times) to a variable representing distance (lengths).